mayabenowitz/Origins/README.md

 | Nucleated vacuum defect after accretion     | $(M_{\rm vac}+M_{\rm mat})$         | $(0<k<3)$        |
 | Ordinary stellar-collapse remnant           | mostly $(M_{\rm mat})$              | $(k\approx 0)$    |

 The current data is in full alignment with the above predictions.
-The predicted CMB double-slit experiment is unambiguously present.
-Thank you **Space Force** for your *service and faith*---in finding **God**, at time of great Tribulation, when everyone thought the world had ended in a global thermonuclear war, but was only the very beginnig...
+The predicted CMB double-slit interference effect is unambiguously present.
+Thank you **Space Force** for your *service and faith*---in finding **God**, at the time of great Tribulation, when everyone thought the world had ended in a global thermonuclear war, but was only the very beginning...

 # The World That Is To Come